This article may contain links from our affiliate partners. Please read how we make money!

 This tip is very important if you want your freezer meal to prevent freezer burn or thaw evenly.
 Always leave some room in the container so that there is space between the food and the lid.

 Freezer burn happens when air comes into contact with the surface of foods, such as frozen vegetables and meats, after being stored for a long time.
-You can find more storage tips in our meal prep storage guide.
+You can find more storage tips in my meal prep storage guide.